Doy-lee/session-pro-backend/google.md

 # Google Platform

+## Refunds

+The Google Play store subscriptions have two types of refunds:
+1. Google refunds, which can only happen within 48 hours of a purchase.
+2. Developer refunds, which can happen at any time.

+Typically apps direct users to request refunds via Google if is has been less than 48 hours since the purchase, then direct users to their own app support channels if its been more than 48 hours since the purchase.

+The backend store's a `platform_expiry_ts_ms` timestamp to indicate what time a user's subscription is no longer eligible for a Google refund.
+After this time user should be directed to app support.

 ## Real Time Developer Notifications

 Whenever a monetization event happens the google RTDN (Real Time Developer Notification) service